Associate Professor Filip Braet

 Role

-Michael supports users of SMM's instruments at the Brain and Mind Centre.
-This involves assisting researchers on best specimen preparation techniques, training users on the most appropriate microscope for their imaging needs and then optimisation of image acquisition.
-Michael also assists with image analysis and preparation for manuscripts, as well as routine maintenance of microscopy equipment located at the Mallet St facility.
+Michael supports SMM users at Brain and Mind Centre.
+He assists researchers on best specimen preparation techniques, trains users on the most appropriate microscope for their imaging needs and supports optimisation of image acquisition.
+Michael also assists with image analysis and preparation for manuscripts, along with routine maintenance of microscopy equipment at our Mallet St facility.

 Contact